splynx/docs/files/en/dashboard/dashboard.md

 ![Screenshot](shortcuts.png)

-On this panel can be configured and pinned the quick actions available in Splynx.
-The list of actions depends on the role of the account.
-Note, when we install at least one add-on on the system, the `Install add-ons` item will change to `Configure modules` one.
+On this panel are provided the quick actions available in Splynx.
+The list of actions depends on the role of the account and its permissions.
+Note, when we install at least one add-on on the system, the `Install add-ons` item will be changed to `Configure modules` one. `Configure modules` action opens `Config → Integrations → Modules list` (the configuration page of all add-ons installed on system)

 **Example:**